PlentifulApp/jira-issues-importer/README.md

 1. on startup it will ask for
    1. the GitHub account name (user or organization)
    1. the target GitHub repository name
+   1. any default labels to apply to all imported issues (optional)
    1. the index at which to start from, enter 0 to begin, if you have a failure, enter the index number the import failed at.
 Entering a number higher than 0 will stop labels from re-importing and milestones will re-match to existing.
 1. the import process will then
    1. read the JIRA XML export file and create an in-memory project representation of the xml file contents